iExecBlockchainComputing/PoCo-subgraph/README.md

   poco-subgraph-deployer
 ```

-## Deployment Configuration
+#### Github Actions pipeline deployment

-### Jenkins Pipeline Deployment
+The subgraph can be deployed using Github Actions (recommended).
+The dedicated job can be triggered with the desired configuration (environment, version, ...).

-The project uses a Jenkins pipeline for automated deployment of the subgraph.
-The deployment can be triggered through Jenkins with interactive parameter selection.
+### Deployment configuration

 #### Available Parameters